Assambra/Free-MMORPG/README.md

 <!-- NEEDED UNITY PACKAGES -->
 ### Needed Unity packages
+To add this two packages (Newtonsoft Json and HSV-Color-Picker-Unity) manually is only required if you create a new Unity project, as example you create a Unity package from Free-MMORPG and insert it into brand-new empty Unity project.
+Because they are already added in this project.

 #### Newtonsoft Json
 The EzyFox Client SDK need Newtonsoft Json package to work.